xlnwel/blog/docs/_posts/2020-10-14-hide-and-seek.md

 ## Environment

-There are $$N$$ agents interacting with each other in the environment.
+There are \\(N\\) agents interacting with each other in the environment.
 Each agent receives its own observation and reward every time step, and aims to maximize its total expected discounted return.
-The reward is team based; hiders are given a reward of $$1$$ if all hiders are hidden and $$-1$$ if any hider is seen by a seeker.
+The reward is team based; hiders are given a reward of \\(1\\) if all hiders are hidden and \\(-1\\) if any hider is seen by a seeker.
 Seekers are given the opposite reward.
-An additional reward of $$-10$$ is given if agents go too far outside the play area to confine the agent behavior to a reasonable space.
-An episode lasts 240 time steps, the first $$40\%$$ of which are the preparation phase where all agents are given zero reward.
+An additional reward of \\(-10\\) is given if agents go too far outside the play area to confine the agent behavior to a reasonable space.
+An episode lasts 240 time steps, the first \\(40\%\\) of which are the preparation phase where all agents are given zero reward.

 ## Method